-Artificial Intelligence And Machine Learning.-The Committee directs the Secretary to submit a report to the Committees on Appropriations of both Houses of Congress no later than 180 days after enactment of this Act on how the Department is utilizing artificial intelligence and machine learning to improve healthcare servprovider for their needs.
+Artificial Intelligence And Machine Learning.-The Committee directs the Secretary to submit a report to the Committees on Appropriations of both Houses of Congress no later than 180 days after enactment of this Act on how the Department is utilizing artificial intelligence and machine learning to improve healthcare services to Veterans.

-Prosthetics.-The Committee is concerned about the proposed regulation regarding prosthetic and orthotic providers and strongly encourages the Department to allow Veterans to choose the best
+Prosthetics.-The Committee is concerned about the proposed regulation regarding prosthetic and orthotic providers and strongly encourages the Department to allow Veterans to choose the best provider for their needs.

+provider for their needs.
 Tobacco Use Among Veterans.-A 2018 government study found almost 30 percent of Veterans are smokers.
 Interventions for Veterans are critical to reduce tobacco use and lead to improved health outcomes.
 Women Veterans are uniquely impacted by the effects of tobacco use, including difficulty getting pregnant, early menopause, osteoporosis, cervical cancer, and breast cancer.
 The Committee encourages VA to continue promoting cessation and evidence-based tobacco interventions for our Veterans.